 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Chuluota Veterinary Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness shouldn't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
-Our Life Windows monitoring systems provides continuous and complete monitoring of your pet throughout the procedure, much like monitoring used in human medicine.
+Our surgical monitoring systems provides continuous and complete monitoring of your pet throughout the procedure, much like monitoring used in human medicine.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 A small amount of water can be left down for the pet until the morning of surgery.

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10-14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.